front-end-styleguide/init/init/README.md

 Located in `src/html`.
 Output to `dev` or `prev`.

-*Handlebars* is an HTML templating engine based on JavaScript.
+[Handlebars](http://handlebarsjs.com/) is an HTML templating engine based on JavaScript.
 The styleguide creates static HTML from Handlebars files.
+[Assemble helpers](https://github.com/assemble/handlebars-helpers) provide more advanced templating features.

 Hierarchy with subfolders is supported.
 The output reflects the input file tree.

 #### Layouts
+Layout helpers provided by [Handlebars Layouts](https://github.com/shannonmoeller/handlebars-layouts).

 Layouts determine the scaffolding of the HTML document.
 They contain the `<head>` area, the outer `<body>` tags, style and script references.

 Layouts are located in `src/html/partials/layouts`.